A short primer on cost-effectiveness analysis

-Healthcare advances such as new drugs, devices, or screening and diagnostic tests must demonstrate safety and efficacy to be approved for clinical use.
-However, because of rising healthcare costs and limited budgets, questions may remain about their value .
-Cost-effectiveness analysis is one approach to determining value and refers to a method for assessing the costs and health benefits of an intervention .
+Health care advances such as new drugs, devices, or screening and diagnostic tests must demonstrate safety and efficacy to be approved for clinical use.
+However, because of rising health care costs and limited budgets, questions may remain about their value .
+Cost-effectiveness analysis is one approach to determining value and refers to a method for assessing the comparative costs and health benefits of different interventions .
 Assuming that health budgets cannot meet all of the possible demand, cost-effectiveness evaluation can assist decision-makers in allocating resources to maximize the net public health benefit when choosing among options in the care of patients [2-7].

 Although cost-effectiveness analysis has become a fundamental research method in health and medicine, it also has great potential to be misunderstood because of methodological complexity in definitions, measurement, and interpretation .
 The term "cost-effective" itself is frequently misused as an adjective (eg, an intervention is "cost-effective") without providing a point of reference.

 This topic review will provide a basic overview of the principles of cost-effectiveness analysis while highlighting some of the controversies.
-Detailed discussions on this topic have been presented in a series of consensus statements issued by the Panel on Cost-Effectiveness in Health and Medicine through the United States Public Health Service [9-11].
+The Second Panel on Cost-Effectiveness in Health and Medicine provide a detailed review of the state of the field and revised recommendations [9-11].

 Four types of economic analysis have been applied to health care.